 EFH species impinged included: red hake, winter flounder, windowpane, Atlantic herring, bluefish, Atlantic butterfish, summer flounder, scup, and black sea bass.
-Estimates of annual impingement for these species ranged from three (red hake) to 116 (winter flounder, juveniles only), with most averaging 20 or fewer individuals impinged annually.
+Estimates of annual impingement for these species ranged from 3 (red hake) to 116 (winter flounder, juveniles only), with most averaging 20 or fewer individuals impinged annually.
 The GEIS for the Proposed Action evaluated the potential adverse impacts to fish resources resulting from the use of the WTC cooling water intake for partial build-out in 2009 and full build-out in 2015.
-The results of the evaluation of selected fish species, including the EFH species winter flounder, bluefish, black sea bass, and red hake, show that while there would be losses of aquatic organisms due to impingement or entrainment at the intake, the estimated number of fish and invertebrates lost through operation of the intake in 2015, including prey species for EFH such as bay anchovy and Atlantic menhaden, would be expected to be an average of 12 to 35 percent lower

-(depending on the season) of what would be expected to occur from the operation of the intake at the design flow.
-The estimated low annual loss of some individuals through impingement, and higher estimated annual loss of individuals through entrainment would equate to a much smaller number of older fish that would not be available to the population, or small number of pounds that would be lost to a particular fishery because of the extremely high natural mortality of these early lifestages.
-Furthermore, the scientific community and government agencies tasked with regulating fisheries have long recognized the operation of compensatory mechanisms in fish populations.
-These mechanisms serve to stabilize overall population size despite losses that may occur from natural or other sources of mortality, particularly at early life stages.
-While losses of individuals projected to occur in 2015 would not be expected to result in significant adverse impacts, should water withdrawal volumes for the Proposed Action in 2015 increase from the projected 2015 flows and approach the design flow, impacts to populations of aquatic organisms in the Lower Hudson River, including EFH, may be significant.
+The results of the evaluation of selected fish species, including the EFH species winter flounder, bluefish, black sea bass, and red hake, show that while there would be losses of aquatic organisms due to impingement or entrainment at the intake, the estimated number of fish and invertebrates lost through operation of the intake in 2015, including prey species for EFH such as bay anchovy and Atlantic menhaden, would be expected to be an average of 65 to 82 percent lower (depending on the season) than what would be expected to occur from the operation of the intake at the design flow.
+The estimated low annual loss of some individuals through impingement, and higher estimated annual loss of individuals through entrainment would equate to a much smaller number of older fish that would not be added to the population, or small number of pounds that would be lost to a particular fishery because of the extremely high natural mortality of these lifestages.
+These losses may, however, result in significant adverse impacts to populations of these species in the Lower Hudson River under the Proposed Action in 2015 if withdrawal volumes increase and approach design flows.